IElhari/webdev1_final_group/README.md

 ## **Building Upon Foundations**

 It's time to harness the insights from your mid-term project.
 As you dive into this comprehensive assignment, remember the personas, customer journey, and branding concepts previously crafted.
 The foundations are set; now, we transition into a full-fledged web solution using advanced development techniques and agile project management.

+## Website Info Architecture / Design Requirements

+1. Homepage - Hero section with call to action and form
+2. About page
+3. Blog with 2-3 articles that reflect your brand <- Social media meta data and share links and uses mardkown like we did in the nextJS tutorial
+4. Privacy policy

 ## **Assignment Goals**